-Holders Australia edge past Kiwis to reach final
+Australia edge Kiwis in all-time classic to reach final

 |New Zealand (14) 14

-Defending champions Australia sneaked past New Zealand 16-14 in a breathtaking semi-final to reach their 15th consecutive Rugby League World Cup final.
+Australia coach Mal Meninga hailed "one of the best Test matches I have been involved in" as the defending champions sneaked past New Zealand in a breathtaking semi-final to reach their 15th consecutive Rugby League World Cup final.

-Mal Meninga's men came through a stern examination and will face the winner of England against Samoa in the final at Old Trafford next Saturday (kick-off 16:00 GMT).
+Meninga's men came through a stern examination and will face the winner of England against Samoa in the final at Old Trafford next Saturday (kick-off 16:00 GMT).

-In a tight and tense contest, New Zealand went ahead through Jahrome Hughes and although the lightning quick Josh Addo-Carr and Valentine Holmes responded for Australia, Dylan Brown's try gave the Kiwis a 14-10 half-time lead.
+In a tight and tense contest, New Zealand went ahead through Jahrome Hughes and although the lightning-quick Josh Addo-Carr and Valentine Holmes responded for Australia, Dylan Brown's try gave the Kiwis a 14-10 half-time lead.

 Peta Hiku's effort was ruled out for offside at the start of the second half and New Zealand were made to pay as Cameron Murray burrowed over from close range, which ultimately proved crucial.